varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 ===========

-The VCL language is a small domain-specific language designed to be used to define request handling and document caching policies for the Varnish HTTP accelerator.
+The VCL language is a small domain-specific language designed to be used to define request handling and document caching policies for Varnish Cache.

 When a new configuration is loaded, the varnishd management process translates the VCL code to C and compiles it to a shared object which